 If you have established that you have a bed bug infestation, it is critical that you obtain professional heat treatment.
-Over-the-counter treatments are not only ineffective, they are potentially dangerous – to both humans and pets.
+Over-the-counter treatments are not only ineffective, but they are also potentially dangerous – to both humans and pets.

 Heat treatment is a very safe and chemical-free option that quickly and effectively eliminates bed bug infestations.

-Here at All Pest, we offer this valuable and effective treatment all year long.
+We offer this valuable and effective treatment all year long.
 We are the only local company that specializes in this type of pest control.

 Additionally, we offer this service to residences and commercial structures, such as hotels, nursing homes, and other locations where people frequent, live, and have the potential to come in contact with a bed bug infestation.